Learn about the conventions of OrderCloud and how the APIs predictable nature enables extreme interoperability.Suggest an edit

 Most resources that map to an entity of some sort (Orders, Users, Addresses, etc.) contain an ID that is optionally writable on creation or update.
 If you do not pass one, one will be auto-generated and returned in the response, and will be guaranteed to be unique.
 If you choose to pass an ID, you are responsible for ensuring uniqueness.
 Things that live under the context of a single Buyer need only be unique within that context.
 Things that are shared (such as products) must be unique across the entire Seller organization.

 For all unsuccessful requests, we attempt to return the most appropriate HTTP status in the 400 range.
-Only when something goes terribly wrong on our end will you get a 500 response.
-And so long as our platform is responding (i.e. returning anything in the 4xx range or 500), you can count on the response body taking a standard shape.
+So long as our platform is responding (i.e. returning anything in the 4xx range or 500), you can count on the response body taking a standard shape.

 A resource is a set of endpoints used to interact with an object of that same name.
 OrderCloud adheres to RESTful conventions in its usage of HTTP verbs.
 You can expect a subset of the following methods to exist on every Resource.